 12. Listen to The Earful Tower podcast

 And lastly, if you’re reading this website for the first time, you probably didn’t know that it’s the right arm to a podcast about Paris called The Earful Tower.
-We’ve interviewed loads of experts about this city who’ve come up with some awesome tips – not to mention interesting people who are doing interesting things in Paris.
+I’ve interviewed loads of experts about this city who’ve come up with some awesome tips or shared their interesting stories.
 Why not start with our Top 20 guides, where we’ve asked specialists to name the best of in each of the 20 arrondissements of Paris?